NicolasAndresTomas/sit323-737-2024-t1-prac4p/README.md

 Error Handling:

-Invalid input: Returns a status of 400 with a message indicating that num1 and num2 must be numbers.

-Division by zero: Returns a status of 400 with a message indicating that division by zero is not allowed.
+Validation for the incorrect input will return a status of 400 with a message indicating that num1 and num2 must be numbers.
+This also applies in division, when using a zero input number it returns a status of 400 with a message indicating that division by zero is not allowed.